gitlabhq/gitlab-recipes/install/freebsd/freebsd-10.md

 psql -d template1
 ```

-When you're logged into the database:
+When logged into the database:
 ```
 # Create a user for GitLab
 # Do not type the 'template1=#', this is part of the prompt